folio-org/folio-org.github.io/guides/rename-module.md

 A general summary follows.
 The order of steps is loosely proper.
 Although some will overlap, some may delay others, some may be better done at a different stage.

-Some parts can be done by the relevant development teams, while other parts require operations assistance.
+Most parts can be done by the relevant development teams, while other parts might require operations DevOps [assistance](/faqs/how-to-raise-devops-ticket/).

 ## Create tickets